harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 ### Delegate sizes

-One delegate size does not fit all use cases, so Harness let's you pick from several options:
+One delegate size does not fit all use cases, so Harness lets you pick from several options:

 | Replicas | Required memory / CPU | Maximum parallel deployments and builds across replicas |
 | :--: |  :--: | :--: |